ArtemP36/PyGUIBuilder/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Thanks
 Thank you for using the PyGUIBuilder!
 We hope it helps you build amazing applications.
-If you have any questions or need further assistance, feel free to reach out to our community forums or contact panovartem690@gmail.com.
+If you have questions or need additional help, feel free to contact panovartem690@gmail.com.

 ---
 Please keep in mind that there may be bugs and flaws.